PaulFrankling/PaulFrankling-online-cv/README.md

 My profile section is split into two parts; The first part is my image and personal details and the second part is a short summary of myself.
 The second part splits into three columns when viewed on a tablet and desktop.

 My image is used to present a perception of professionalism to the user.
-My section below explains my present status, future aims and aspirations.
-I present this by displaying a question in bold and an answer below each one.
+My section below explains my present status, my future aims and future plans.

 ### History Section